Trump’s last-minute tantrum throws pandemic relief effort into chaos

-The chaos is unfolding against the backdrop of another potential shutdown of the government, with current funding set to lapse starting Tuesday.
+The chaos is unfolding against the backdrop of another potential government shutdown, with current funding set to lapse starting Tuesday.
 It also handed Democrats in two vital Senate races in Georgia a fresh political weapon against their GOP opponents, with Trump swiftly undercutting Sens.
 David Perdue (R-Ga.) and Kelly Loeffler (R-Ga.) as they took a victory lap over securing $600 stimulus checks that Trump has now attacked as too small.

 “As I’ve said from the start, the Senate should have acted on this months ago and support for Georgians should have been far greater,” said Democrat Raphael Warnock, who is challenging Loeffler.
-“Donald Trump is right, Congress should swiftly increase direct payments to $2,000.
-Once and for all Sen. Loeffler should do what’s best for Georgia instead of focusing on what she can do for herself.”
+“Donald Trump is right: Congress should swiftly increase direct payments to $2,000.
+Once and for all, Sen. Loeffler should do what’s best for Georgia instead of focusing on what she can do for herself.”

-In a CNN interview late Tuesday, Perdue’s opponent, Jon Ossoff said: “President Trump is as ever, erratic and all over the place, but on this point tonight, he's right.
+In a CNN interview late Tuesday, Perdue’s opponent, Jon Ossoff, said: “President Trump is, as ever, erratic and all over the place, but on this point tonight, he's right.
 Six hundred dollars is a joke.”

 At the same time, Trump is facing pressure both internally and in public to veto the massive package for reasons of cost.
 Russ Vought, the director of the Office of Management and Budget, wants the president to veto the measure, as do a drumbeat of conservative radio hosts and advocacy groups.